 Browse the links below to access our Charter of Aged Care Rights resources:

-- Charter of Aged Care Rights Template for Signing (available in PDF and DOC).
+- Charter of Aged Care Rights Template for Signing.
 This resource is now available in 18 translated languages including Arabic, Chinese (simplified and traditional), Croatian, Dutch, German, Greek, Hindi, Hungarian, Italian, Korean, Macedonian, Maltese, Polish, Russian, Serbian, Spanish, and Vietnamese.
 Access translated versions here.

 - Read the ministerial release: Australia signs up for new era of Aged Care rights.